Carbon Electron Configuration and Atomic Orbital Diagram

 The elements in the periodic table are divided into four blocks based on the electron configuration of the element.
 The block of elements is determined based on the electron configuration of the element.

 If the last electron enters the p-orbital after the electron configuration of the element, then that element is called the p-block element.
+The electron configuration shows that the last electron of carbon enters the p-orbital.
+Therefore, carbon is the p-block element.

 Activation sequence of carbon atom

-The elements of group-14 are relatively less active.
+The elements of group 14 are relatively less active.
 However, the activity of the element increases as it moves from the top to the bottom of the group.

-Carbon is the first element of group-14.
-Carbon is the number one element in group-14.
+Carbon is the first element of group 14.
+Carbon is the number one element in group 14.
 For this, the activation of carbon atoms is very low.

 Reaction structure of carbon atom